TamSaputra/cse15l-lab-reports/lab-report-1-week1.md

      * Working directory: ```/home```
      * The output is the content of the file specified in the argument which in this case is ```README```.
 So ```cat``` displays the content of a file and that's what we see in the output of the command.
      * It doesn't throw out an error.

+  PS: Sorry for the terrible formatting.
+I can't get the nested list to work properly for some reason.